droonga/droonga.org/reference/commands/search/index.md

 *Note: This is not implemented on the version {{ site.droonga_version }}.
 This information is never exported.

-An hash of column informations for each exported search result.
+A hash of column informations for each exported search result.
 Keys of the hash are column names defined by [the `output` parameter](#query-output)'s `attributes`, values are informations of each column.

 Each column information is returned as a hash with following keys: